Floozutter/bookmarklets/discord/README.md

 **WARNING:** Be careful when handling your Discord user authorization token!

 ## msg.js
-Posts a message to the current channel using your auth token.
+Posts a message to the current channel using your authorization token.
-Logs the response to the request to the console.

 ## peekaboo.js
-Posts a message to the current channel, then immediately deletes it.
+Posts a "Peekaboo!" to the current channel, then immediately deletes it.